Mike Anderson (basketball, born 1959): Termination

 On March 26, 2019, it was announced that Arkansas had dismissed Anderson as head coach, marking the end of 25 years of association with the University of Arkansas as both an assistant and head basketball coach.
 He was replaced by former Nevada head coach Eric Musselman.

 St. John's

 The 59-year-old was named the head coach at St. John's University on April 19, 2019, replacing Chris Mullin.

 On Feb.
 16, 2021, Anderson won his 400th game as his Red Storm defeated Xavier.
 Anderson was named Big East Coach of the Year for the 2020–21 season.
 Anderson was given a 6-year extension as a result of his first two seasons at St. John's.

+Termination

+St. John’s fired Anderson on March 10, 2023, one day after his fourth season in charge ended with an overtime loss to No. 6 Marquette in the Big East Tournament quarterfinals.

+Lawsuit

+Anderson disputed the assertion that he was fired for cause and filed a notice of intent to arbitrate, seeking the guaranteed money that was owed to him under the terms of his contract as well as an additional $34.2 million in punitive damages, a total of $45.6 million.
+He alleges St. John's made the claim that it was firing him for cause in March 2023, only so the school could avoid paying his buyout and use the money to hire Rick Pitino, who was hired on March 20, 2023.
+The two parties settled in 2024.

 Head coaching record

 Personal life

 Anderson and his wife, Marcheita, have four children: Darcheita, Michael Jr., Suney Alexander (Desmond Alexander) and Yvonne; and four grandchildren.
-Yvonne was a four-year letterman for the Texas Longhorns women's basketball team.
+Yvonne was a four-year letterwinner for the Texas Longhorns women's basketball team.

-Nephew DeMarre Carroll was Missouri's leading scorer his senior year in 2008–09 and is an assistant coach for the Milwaukee Bucks.
+Anderson's nephew DeMarre Carroll was Missouri's leading scorer his senior year in 2008–09, played 11 seasons in the NBA and is currently an assistant coach in the league.